stanfordjournalism/stanford-progj-2020/docs/getting_help.md

 ### Semi-Live

 * **r/learnpython** this [subreddit](https://www.reddit.com/r/learnpython/) can be great for crowd-sourcing solutions to your coding issues.
-Some programmers prefer to use StackOverflow, but I find that the python subreddits are a bit friendlier for new coders.
+Some programmers prefer to use StackOverflow, but python subreddits are a bit friendlier for new coders.
 StackOverflow can have coding solutions that are difficult to understand for new programmers, and thus can leave you confused about how to adjust the code to fit your unique problem.

 * **Python Tutor** this [website](http://pythontutor.com/visualize.html#mode=edit) can be a great place to find live help if you are stuck on a particular bug.
 Beware: Like you, there will be several other new coders that need help.
 Thus, this website tends to have long wait periods - not ideal for being on deadline.

 * **Python Discord Chat** this [Discord Chat](https://discordapp.com/invite/python) can be awesome for getting help from new and experienced programmers alike.
 People will definitely want to help, but they are hesitant to do so if it seems like you have not taken any steps to fix the bugs yourself.
-Do your due diligence before asking for help on this chat or any of the other resources.
+Do your due diligence before asking for help on this chat, or any of the other resources.

 ### YouTube